 In addition, the height of the bicycle frame must be observed, which also allows the saddle height to be adjusted.

 While the size of the wheel plays an important role in the choice, it is also important to consider the minimum height of the saddle.
-Truck bikes of the same size may differ in saddle height adjustment.
+Childrens bikes of the same size may differ in saddle height adjustment.
 The height of the saddle should be chosen so that the child’s feet are free to touch the ground or at least 1-2 cm from the ground.
 This makes it possible to stop the ride at any moment if you are leaning, especially if you are not quite sure how to keep your balance.
 For a child who is familiar with the ride and the brakes, the saddle height can be set so that the toes touch the ground.
 Otherwise the transmission to the pedals will be uneven.

 When choosing the right height of bike frame, make sure that when standing with the frame between your legs, there should be a gap of 2-5 cm between the frame and the child.
 This will help to prevent accidents if the child slips forward out of the saddle during a fall.
 Children’s bicycles often have a downward-sloping frame section because of this.